DeChambeau, Rahm, and Smith Say No to PGA Return

 "We're Not Going Anywhere"?Declare Commitment to LIV Golf

-Bryson DeChambeau (USA), Jon Rahm (Spain), and Cameron Smith (Australia) have announced their intention to continue playing with LIV Golf.
+Bryson DeChambeau (United States), Jon Rahm (Spain), and Cameron Smith (Australia) have announced their intention to continue competing in LIV Golf.

-On January 13 (local time), they attended a LIV Golf preseason press conference held in Palm Beach, Florida, USA, where they stated, "We will continue to compete in LIV Golf tournaments this season."
+On January 13 (local time), they attended the LIV Golf preseason press conference held in Palm Beach, Florida, and stated, "We will continue to participate in LIV Golf tournaments this season."

-These players are subject to the "Reinstatement Membership Program" announced the previous day by the PGA Tour.
-The PGA Tour recently revealed that the program applies to players who have been inactive for more than two years but won one of the four major championships or The Players Championship-the so-called fifth major-from 2022 to 2025.
+They are among those eligible for the "Reinstatement Member Program" recently announced by the PGA Tour.
+The PGA Tour stated that this program applies to players who have suspended their activities for more than two years and have won one of the four major championships or The Players Championship, known as the fifth major, between 2022 and 2025.
 Players who apply for reinstatement to the PGA Tour by February 2 will be allowed to compete on the tour starting this year.

-Brooks Koepka (USA), known as a "major hunter," became eligible for this program the previous day.
-Having claimed nine career victories on the PGA Tour, he declared his departure from LIV Golf in December last year and returned to the PGA Tour through the reinstatement membership program.
-He will make his comeback at the end of this month at the PGA Tour’s Farmers Insurance Open, marking his first PGA Tour event in four years since the Valspar Championship in March 2022.
+Brooks Koepka (United States), known as a "major hunter," was subject to this regulation the previous day.
+Having secured nine wins on the PGA Tour, he announced his departure from LIV Golf in December last year and returned to the PGA Tour through the reinstatement member program.
+He will make his comeback at the PGA Tour's Farmers Insurance Open at the end of this month, marking his first appearance in a PGA Tour event in four years since the Valspar Championship in March 2022.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.